 Interactive jobs with x11 forwarding

-Once in your interactive session you can launch software that has a GUI from the command line.
+Once in your interactive session you can load software that provide GUI with the module system and launch them from the command line.

-We have implemented Open Ondemand to run common GUI tools, such as RStudio, Jupyter Notebook, Jupyter Lab and Matlab. check this link
+We have implemented Open Ondemand to run common GUI tools, such as RStudio, Jupyter Notebook, Jupyter Lab and Matlab.
+This interface is often easier to use if you are unfamiliar with slurm and submitting jobs via the command line.
+This is also the best method for launching an interactive session with a GUI desktop.

 Quality of Service